-Yes—we make decisions throughout the admissions cycle.
+Yes—we make decisions throughout the admissions cycle, and anticipate releasing decisions starting in late January of each cycle.

 JD enrollment occurs only in the fall.